vladigleba/vladigleba.github.io/source/_posts/2014-04-10-deploying-rails-apps-part-6-writing-capistrano-tasks.markdown

 If you now open up your favorite browser (I hope it's not Internet Explorer) and type your server’s IP address into the address bar, you might see your app; if you you don't, don't worry.
 Deployment is hard and takes a while to sink in.
 If things aren’t working, your best bet is to start with the logs and google any errors you find there.

 But the most important thing is to not get discouraged.
-When I set up my production server from scratch for the very first time, it took me a <em>full week</em> (I’m not kidding) to get it working.
+When I set up my production server from scratch for the very first time, it took me a *full week* (I’m not kidding) to get it working.
 It was frustrating, discouraging, and is the reason why I decided to write this series, because I didn’t want other people going through the same thing.
 It doesn't have be that way though, and I hope it won't be.

 (If you enjoyed this series, you might also like the ["Provisioning a Rails Server Using Chef" series]({{ root_url }}/blog/topics/chef-series/), which explains how you can use Chef to automate your entire server setup.)